🔄

 This makes your body respond better to a breast pump.

 When breasts are tense due to milk accumulation, pumping can be painful.
-You can use milk collection shells to relieve pressure between pumping sessions.
+If necessary, use breastfeeding milk collection shells to reduce pressure between pumping sessions.

 This can help to: